oracle-livelabs/developer/dev-guide-ai-finance/json-exercise/json-exercise.md

 ## Task 1: Challenge Requirements

+**About Jason Duality Views**:

+JSON Relational Duality is a landmark capability in Oracle Database 23ai, providing game-changing flexibility and simplicity for Oracle Database developers.
+This feature overcomes the historical challenges developers have faced when building applications using the relational or document models.

+JSON Relational Duality helps to converge the benefits of both document and relational worlds.
+Developers now get the flexibility and data access benefits of the JSON document model, plus the storage efficiency and power of the relational model.
+The new feature enabling this functionality is JSON Relational Duality View

+**Coding Requirements**:

+This challenge consists of **three steps**:

+* First, update the frontend of the loan application to enable loan officers to view and modify customer ages.
+* Second, calculate the average age across the client base using the corrected information.
+* Third, use JSON Duality Views to run SQL queries on the updated data.

+## Task 2: Update application frontend

 The company has requested an enhancement to the current customer data and would now like to see the parameter for **age** to be reflected.

 The company has requested an enhancement to the current customer data and would now like to see the parameter for **age** to be reflected.